Oussama-Bensarjane/cub3D/README.md

 tex_x = 0.5 * 64
 tex_x = 32

-✅ So, the pixel **column 32** (the middle column of the texture) will be sampled and drawn for that vertical stripe on the screen.
+✅ So, the pixel **column 32** (the middle column of the texture),
+    will be sampled and drawn for that vertical stripe on the screen.

 If the wall is facing the opposite direction (e.g., ray facing left or up),